 With spring upon us, there’s no better time to have some green-fingered fun with flowering bulbs, at the same time bringing some color into our homes.
-The end of March and through into April is the best time of the year for flowering spring bulbs, with everything from fragrant Muscari – also known as grape hyacinths – through to daffodils, a crocus or two and tulips now available at pocket-money prices.
+The end of March and through into April is the best time of the year to enjoy flowering spring bulbs, with everything from fragrant Muscari – also known as grape hyacinths – through to daffodils, a crocus or two, and tulips now available at pocket-money prices.
 And, with flowers in bud, ready to burst into colorful life, planting spring flower bulbs is a great way to introduce children to the highly rewarding and fun world of organic gardening.

 How To Get Started With Planting Spring Flower Bulbs